 1. For Assistant Professor: There is no upper age limit for applying for Assistant Professor.

-2. Junior Research Fellowship (JRF): Not more than 30 years as on December 1, 2018, (Age relaxation up to 5 years to candidates belonging OBC).
+2. Junior Research Fellowship (JRF): The Upper age limit fixed 30 years as on 01-06-2019, (Age relaxation up to 5 years to candidates belonging OBC).

 For General Candidates - INR 800/-